OpenLMLab/GAOKAO-Bench/README_EN.md

 ### Converted Total Score

 We test various models using a zero-shot setting, employing a rule-based answer extraction method for objective questions and manual grading for subjective questions, ultimately obtaining Gaokao scores for models such as GPT-4 and GPT-3.5.
+The experimental results indicate that GPT-4 ranks first in the overall score of the GAOKAO after conversion, with the total scores for the humanities and sciences being 485 and 447, respectively.
+At the same time, the scores in the arts for all models are higher than those in the sciences.

 <img src="./Graphs/histogram.png" alt="histogram" style="zoom:25%;" />